 It’s a common problem that I see in my coaching work with pre-teens and teens.

 I notice that many parents approach this problem in the wrong way.

-In this article, I’m going to explain 10 principles for motivating children to do well in school and study hard.
+In this article, I’m going to explain 10 principles for motivating children to do well in school.